|

 principalities of their own.
 As a replacement for the Holy Roman Empire,

-which Napoleon had dissolved in 1806, was a German Confederation created
+which had been dissolved in 1806, a German Confederation was created

 (of which the Austrian emperor was the permanent president).